wirechat/wirechat/README.md

-This is a highly customizable one to one Laravel messaging application made with Livewire v3, it is used to provide a convinient way to allows users to communicate with eachother in the application
+This is a Laravel Private & Group  messaging application made with Livewire v3, it is used to provide a convinient way to allows users to communicate with eachother in the application

 ## Prerequisites